Skip to main content

 The first seems fruitless, beyond the boundaries drawn by historical contingencies or university departments.
 The second it seems, can only be given a fuzzy definition:

-- is philosophical probably has
+• is philosophical \rightarrow probably has XX

 There are some ingredients that seem to give us evidence that some discourse is philosophical, but it seems mostly connotational.
 "That question is one that philosophers tend to ask." is about all we can say on the matter with a high degree of confidence.